VitorGDellino/Image-Processing/README.md

 # Image-Processing
-Some college projects about image processing
+Some college projects about image processing implemented in python 3

+## Usage
+Open terminal and run "python filename.py"